Th3HoopMan/small-magic-box/src/pages/articles/aaa-games-are-being-crushed-by-their-own-size-and-ambition.md

 So what is the fix?
 How can our favorite studios make more games with a consistent level of quality like back in the old days?

 While I don’t think there is a magic bullet that solves all of the struggles of the AAA conundrum, I do think there’s a solution.
 I’m not in the video game industry and at the end of the day I’m just observing the little bit of inside baseball that I can find, but there is clear proof in the industry that there is an answer to this problem.
-While it seems like all of the big publishers are having identity crises looking for the next big thing, one lone company has stood tall.
+While it seems like all of the big publishers are having identity crises rying looking for the next big thing, one lone company has stood tall.

 **Playstation Studios.**